CorkAI/Meetup1/README.md

 View a few of the failed/successful examples using the command below and see if the failures are 'difficult' examples
  - ```ls output_images``` *(list the created images filenames)*

-To download and view the images open a new shell on your local machine and create a fresh empty directory.
+To download and view the images (linux, mac, cygwin) open a new shell on your local machine and create a fresh empty directory.
 The use the scp command to copy the output images to your local system:
  - ```sh
  - mkdir output_images
  - cd output_images
  - scp -i /path/my-key-pair.pem ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup1/output_images/* .```
  - View the images using Finder / Explorer.

+To download and view the images using putty on Windows:
+ - Open a command line prompt (cmd)
+ - type ```pscp -i C:\path\my-key-pair.ppk ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup1/output_images/* c:\[my_local_directory]```

 *Additional Exercise 2:* Although the MNIST dataset has been a computer vision benchmark for a number of years, there have been complaints that the task is too simple to serve as a realistic performance benchmark for modern systems.
 In response to this Zalando created a drop-in replacement for MNIST, known as Fashion-MNIST, where each image represents an item of clothing, rather than a digit.
 See https://github.com/zalandoresearch/fashion-mnist  .
 The labels (classes) to be assigned in this case are : 0=T-shirt/top, 1=Trouser, 2=Pullover, 3=Dress, 4=Coat, 5=Sandal, 6=Shirt, 7=Sneaker, 8=Bag, 9=Ankle boot.
 The fashion data is already on your machine, pulled from our github (see folder data/fashion).
 To re-train and test the network on the Fasion-MNIST set, type the following commands:
  - ```python mnist_softmax.py --data_dir data/fashion --write_samples 1```